Kesariyaji

 Kesariyaji Tirth or Rishabhdeo Jain temple is a Jain temple located in Rishabhdeo town of Udaipur District of Indian state of Rajasthan.
 The temple is considered an important pilgrimage center by both Digambara and Śvētāmbara sect of Jainism.
+Further, Rajasthan High Court, in its judgment dated 30th March 1966, stated that it was, indisputably, a Śvētāmbara Jain temple.

 History

 The temple was constructed in 874 CE (VS 931) during the reign of Rawal Khuyan, the ruler of Mewar.
 The temple received patronage from rich merchants since its situated on an important trade route from the coast to the state of Mewar.
 An inscription dated back to 1422 CE, indicates repairs and renovations were made to the temple during the 14th to 15th centuries.
+It is also believed to have been worshipped by Ravana in Nandan Vana and having been installed at Ujjain by King Śrīpāla.
 Since 14th century, there has been a history of conflict over control of this temple between members of Digambara, Śvētāmbara and Hindus community based on relation with rulers of Mewar.

-Acharya Shantisagar was initiated as a kshullak at Kesariyaji in front of the image of Rishabhanatha in 1922 CE.
+However, on 30th March 1966, Rajasthan High Court declared that it was a Śvetāmbara Jain temple.
+The Supreme Court of India has conclusively declared that the Rishabhdev/Keshariya Nathji Temple is a Jain temple and not a Hindu temple.